Kaleido-subs/style-guide/docs/guidelines/shenanigans.md

 # Shenanigans

+!!! warning "Stub"
+    This page is a [stub][wikipedia-stubs].
+    You can help by [expanding it][contributing].

+    ??? question "How can I help?"
+        Whip me into writing this page.

 Shenanigans speak to the more "fun" part of fansubbing.
 They're often meant to be humorous or light-hearted, but can also be used to otherwise enhance the viewer's experience.